Crater Lake: Climate

 Crater Lake features a subalpine climate, with the rare dry-summer type (Köppen classification Dsc) owing to its high elevation and – like all of Oregon – the strong summer influence of the North Pacific High.
 In the summer, the weather is mild and dry, but in the winter is cold and the powerful influence of the Aleutian Low allows for enormous snowfalls averaging 463.1 in per year and maximum snow cover averaging 139 in.
 This snow does not usually melt until mid-July, and allows for substantial glaciers on adjacent mountains.
 In the winter of 1949/1950 as much as 885.1 in of snow fell, while the less complete snow cover records show cover as high as 192 in occurred during another particularly unsettled winter in 1981/1982.
 The heaviest daily snowfall was 37.0 in, which occurred as recently as February 28, 1971; 20 in or more in one storm has occurred in both June and September.
 Hard frost is possible even into the summer, and the average window for freezing temperatures is August 20 through July 10, while for measurable (≥0.1 in) snowfall, September 28 through June 11.
+Crater Lake's surface seldom freezes during winter months.
+Its resistance to surface freezing is due to the underlying heat reservoir remaining from summer heating.
+Abnormally cold temperatures in early 1949 froze the lake completely for three months.
+Ice first appeared around the shoreline and gradually grew towards the center of the lake.
+After the surface was solid, snowfalls deposited four feet of snow on the two inches to one foot of ice.
+While the lake was frozen, several groups of park employees walked to Wizard Island.
+Newspaper articles give evidence that Crater Lake froze over at least twice in the 1920's.
+With the warming climate of southern Oregon, complete freezing of the lake is becoming less likely though thin skim ice occasionally forms small patches on the surface.
+In 1985, skim ice covered over half the lake's surface.